swaptacular/swpt_stomp/swpt-certificates.rst

 There are 3 types of certificates:

 root certificates
-  Every Swaptacular issues a self-signed certificate to itself.

-  The expiration date of root certificates SHOULD be set very far in the future (500 years for example).
+  Every Swaptacular node issues a self-signed certificate to itself.
+The expiration date of root certificates SHOULD be set very far in the future (after 500 years for example).

+  Root certificates MUST include the following extensions:

+  - *Basic constraints* extension, marked as "critical", with its `cA` boolean field set to `true`, and its `pathLenConstraint` field set to at least `1`, or not set at all.
+This ensures that the certificate can participate in the chain of trust.

+  - *Key usage* extension, marked as "critical" with its `keyCertSign` bit set to `true`.
+This ensures that the public key can be used for verifying signatures on peer certificates.

+  - "Subject Key Identifier" extension, specifying the SHA-1 hash of the subject's public key as key identifier.
+This provides a means to quickly identify the set of certificates containing a particular public key.

 server certificates
-  They are used by Swaptacular nodes' servers, so that the server can prove their identity before Swaptacular peer nodes.

-  Node can issue many server certificates, which MUST be signed using the node's root certificate.
-The subject's DN for server certificates MUST be the same as for the root certificate.
+  Server certificates are used to authenticate Swaptacular nodes' servers before their peers.
+Swaptacular nodes may issue as many different server certificates as they want, but the subject of each server certificate MUST be exactly the same as the subject of the node's root certificate.
+Also, each server certificate MUST be signed using the node's root certificate.

-  The expiration date of root certificates SHOULD NOT be set too far in the future (1 year for example).
+  The expiration date of server certificates SHOULD be set in the relatively close future (after 1 year for example).

+  Server certificates MUST include the following extensions:

+  - *Basic constraints* extension, marked as "critical", with its `cA` boolean field set to `false`.
+This ensures that the certificate can only appear at the end of the chain of trust.

+  - *Key usage* extension, marked as "critical" with its `digitalSignature` and `keyEncipherment` bits set to `true`.
+This ensures that the stated key usage is consistent with the purposes listed in the "Extended key usage" extension.

+  - *Extended key usage* extension, marked as "non-critical", with its allowed purposes including `clientAuth` and `serverAuth`.
+This ensures that the certificate can be used for client and server authentication.

+  - *Subject Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the server's public key as key identifier.
+This provides a means to quickly identify the set of certificates containing a particular public key.

+  - *Authority Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the issuer's public key as key identifier.
+    This provides a means of identifying the public key corresponding to the private key used to sign the certificate.

 peer certificates
-  Are issued to peers nodes, so that peer nodes can prove their identity before your servers.
+  Peer certificates are issued to peers nodes, so that peers can prove their identity before your servers.
+A peer certificate is issued for each peer node.

-  Each peer certificate MUST include:

-  - "basicConstraints" extension, marked as "critical", with its "CA" field set to `true`.
-This ensures that the certificate can participate in a chain of trust.

-  - "keyUsage" extension, marked as "critical" with its "keyCertSign" bit set to `true`.

-  - "nameConstraints" extension, marked as "critical", specifying in its "permittedSubtrees" field a restriction of the `directoryName` form (That is: ensuring that certificates down the chain can not change subject's `O`, `OU`, and `serialNumber` DN attributes).

-  - "Subject Key Identifier" extension, specifying the SHA-1 hash of the subject's public key as key identifier.

-  A peer certificate is issued for each peer.
 Peer certificates MUST be signed using the node's root certificate.
-The expiration date of peer certificates SHOULD be set very far in the future (500 years for example).
+  The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).

+  Peer certificates MUST include the following extensions:

+  - *Basic constraints* extension, marked as "critical", with its `cA` boolean field set to `true`, and its `pathLenConstraint` field set to at least `0`, or not set at all.
+This ensures that the certificate can participate in the chain of trust.

+  - *Key usage* extension, marked as "critical" with its `keyCertSign` bit set to `true`.
+This ensures that the public key can be used for verifying signatures on server certificates.

+  - *Name constraints* extension, marked as "critical", specifying in its `permittedSubtrees` field a restriction of the `directoryName` form, ensuring that all certificates down the trust chain can not change subject's `O`, `OU`, and `serialNumber` distinguished name attributes.

+  - *Subject Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the peer's public key as key identifier.
+This provides a means to quickly identify the set of certificates containing a particular public key.

+  - *Authority Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the issuer's public key as key identifier.
+    This provides a means of identifying the public key corresponding to the private key used to sign the certificate.

+  - *Netscape certificate comment* (OID value: 2.16.840.1.113730.1.13), marked as "non-critical", ...

 Certificate Subject's Distinguished Name
 ========================================

+TODO

 1. The "Organization" (`O`) MUST be `Swaptacular Nodes Registry`.